Skip to Content

 Can I use boneless pork chops?

 Yes, this recipe works just as well with boneless pork loin chops.
+You could even use fattier pork shoulder chops, the same sort of cut that I use in my stuffed pork chops recipe.

 Do I have to remove the rind from the pork?

 No, but it will not crisp up once you add the ham stock and the sweet mango chutney.
-Some people like that texture, and in some dishes I am that person, but in this fairly sweet recipe, it is a bit weird.
+Some people like that texture, and in some dishes, I am that person, but in this fairly sweet recipe, it is a bit weird.

 Where can I get ham stock from?

-Most large British supermarkets sell ham stock cubes made by Knorr, it’s not a patch on homemade stock.
+Most large British supermarkets sell ham stock cubes made by Knorr, but it's not a patch on homemade stock.

-But in the real world, it is a perfectly acceptable product and it adds a wonderful salty ham vibe to the sauce, which works perfectly with the sweet mango chutney.
+But in the real world, it is a perfectly acceptable product, and it adds a wonderful salty ham vibe to the sauce, which works perfectly with the sweet mango chutney.

 Can I use a different type of stock?